whage/thesis/thesis.md

 > "The comment is lying!" - senior programmer

-Source code comments usually get ignored when updating a code segment that they refer to and since they don't have any meaning in the program, the runtime or the compiler can't give any warning about updating them: they "drift" from the code, often stating the exact opposite of what is implemented.
+Source code comments usually get ignored when updating a code segment they refer to and since they don't have any meaning in the program, the runtime or the compiler can't give any warning about updating them: they "drift" from the code, often stating the exact opposite of what is implemented.

 > Types are also useful when reading programs.
 The type declarations in procedure